 Where can I use Watch Together?

-At press time, Plex had rolled out Watch Together for iOS, AppleTV, Android, Amazon FireTV, NVIDIA SHIELD, and Roku.
-The company says that versions for Plex's Web app and Mac and PC desktop apps are on their way, too.
+As of October 2020, Plex had rolled out Watch Together for its Web app, iOS, AppleTV, Android, Amazon FireTV, NVIDIA SHIELD, and Roku.
+The company says that versions for Mac and PC desktop apps are on their way, too.

 We may earn a commission for purchases using our links.
 Learn more.